francescacarlon/thesis_project/README.md

 ```

 ## Benchmark Creation
-To create tailored paraphrasis with different prompts-LLMs combinations.
+To create tailored paraphrases with different prompts-LLMs combinations and compute linguistic metrics for each text.
 ```bash
 cd code/
 python create_benchmark_main.py